MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/configure.md

 A Windows Defender Application Control (WDAC) policy must be deployed, which specifies individual applications or groups of applications to apply a *PolicyAppId tag* to the process token(s).
 Then, the admin can define firewall rules that are scoped to all processes tagged with the matching PolicyAppId.

-Follow the detailed [WDAC Application ID (AppId) Tagging Guide](/windows/security/threat-protection/windows-defender-application-control/appidtagging/windows-defender-application-control-appid-tagging-guide) to create, deploy, and test an AppID (Application ID) policy to tag applications.
+Follow the detailed [WDAC Application ID (AppId) Tagging guide](../../../application-security/application-control/windows-defender-application-control/AppIdTagging/wdac-appid-tagging-guide.md) to create, deploy, and test an AppID policy to tag applications.

 ### Step 2: Configure Firewall Rules using PolicyAppId Tags